szz-dvl/JSLoader/README.txt

 - In-progress:
-  - Virtual Resources: Content API.
-			* Missing DB management
+  	- Sync opt page editor settings with editor menu.
+	- Editor: several tab tappings on header breaks page.
+	- Editor: hide buttons on user scroll and editor focus.

 - Big fails:
   - PA: Scripts toggle btn fails first time after being hidden by parent ...
   - Ace errors not being shown on gutter line, detected by editor however. (disable CSP in about:config solves it, select arrows too! ¿Issue?)
   - Opened windows after browser crash ==> to be recovered.
   - Extensions seems to be sharing storage key names!!

+-To Do:
+	- Virtual Resources: Missing DB management.
+	- script.remove(...) is undefined (pa.js:205);

 - To be tested:
   - Import/Export features. **